From Tradition to Transformation

 To ensure long-term sustainability, a tofu-making machine was installed at the monastery.

-The monastery now produces tofu and soy milk and is planning to supply these products to nearby areas.
-This creates a model that supports both economic sustainability and wider adoption within the community.
+The monastery now produces tofu and soy milk and started supplying these products to nearby areas.
+This has created a model that supports both economic sustainability and wider adoption within and around the community.

 — A participant from the program